-9. Conclusion
+11. Conclusion

-This tutorial first introduced the $\mu$ Tasker simulator's capabilities to execute the demo project software on a simulated LM3SXXXX.
+This tutorial first introduced the μ Tasker simulator's capabilities to execute the demo project software on a simulated M5225X.
 It showed the basics of working with the simulator and its Ethernet capabilities before turning attention to running the same project on a target board.

-By working with Wireshark and the $\mu$ Tasker simulator's ability to play back Wireshark recordings through its complete software code, interesting methods for increasing development, debugging and test efficiency have been demonstrated.
+By working with Wireshark and the μ Tasker simulator's ability to play back Wireshark recordings through its complete software code, interesting methods for increasing development, debugging and test efficiency have been demonstrated.

-The LM3SXXXX project supports various other features including USB.
+The M5225X project supports various other features including USB.
 All features can be simulated using similar built-in techniques, thus enabling all aspects of real-world embedded projects to be performed with increased efficiency in comparison with convention development and debug techniques.
-Combining the $\mu$ Tasker simulator with the features of the $\mu$ Tasker demo project represents the fastest method of starting and completing embedded projects with the supported devices.
+Combining the $\mu Tasker$ simulator with the features of the $\mu Tasker$ demo project it represents the fastest method of starting and completing embedded projects with the supported devices.